 Selection Criteria: The Humphrey Program is facilitated overseas by Binational Fulbright Commissions/Foundations or the Public Affairs Sections of U.S. Embassies.
 Commissions and Embassies review applications submitted for the Humphrey Fellowship Program, invite selected applicants for interviews, and determine which applications are to be forwarded for further consideration to the Institute of International Education in Washington, D.C.
 Please contact the Embassy or Commission in your country to learn of its selection criteria.

-Notification: Fellowships are announced in March the following year.
+Notification: Fellowships are announced in March for the following year.

 Scholarship Application Deadline: Application deadlines vary by country.
 The nominating U.S. Embassy or Binational Fulbright Commission will advise you of its internal deadline for receiving applications.
 Embassies and Commissions must submit their nominations to the Institute of International Education office in Washington, DC by October 1.